Group Home for Boys

 How Do Kids Get Placed at Mapletree?

 Boys are typically referred to Mapletree by county probation officers or social workers.
-Although most boys are on probation or involved with county social services, sometimes a placement is the result of an inquiry from a residential treatment center, correctional program, mental health professional, guardian ad litem, court dispositional advisor, county attorney, or even from concerned parents.
-Kids are typically court-ordered into placement either through juvenile corrections or under a CHIPS petition.
+Because most boys are on juvenile probation or involved with county social services, sometimes a placement at Mapletree follows a residential treatment center or a correctional program.
+Mapletree also accepts inquiries from mental health professionals, guardians ad litem, court dispositional advisors, attorneys, or concerned parents.
+When kids are referred and accepted for placement they are typically court-ordered to Mapletree either through juvenile corrections or under a CHIPS petition.

 Mapletree Program Highlights